wangfowen/owenwangdotcom/_posts/2015-02-01-how-to-make-friends.md

 and they [make good situations even better](http://www.scientificamerican.com/article/without-friends-or-family-even-extraordinary-experiences-are-disappointing/){:target="_blank"}.

-If we already have a close social group, we could always get closer!
+If you already have a close social group, you may think this won't be of any use, but maybe this can help you get even closer!
 At the same time, it's still good to make new friends.
 If we hang out solely with one group of people, over time groupthink develops and thought patterns converge.
 This is good in reducing social friction, but it means we become stagnant.
 New friends can provide different perspectives and challenge our beliefs.

 Developing and deepening friendships is a life long process and we can always get better at it.
 So without further ado, here's my guide to friendshipping.